-Area of Study 1: What are the relationships between physical activity, sport, health and society?
+Area of Study 1: How do physical activity, sport and exercise contribute to healthy lifestyles?
 Area of Study 2: What are the contemporary issues associated with physical activity and sport?

 - Structured Questions

+- Extended response question

-- Assessment Tasks
+- Oral presentation

-- Written Plan and Reflective Portfolio

-- Multimedia presentation
+- Written Plan or Multimedia presentation

 - Practical laboratory report

 - End-of-semester examination